cysouw/diathesis/text/c04_reflexive.md

 ### [ NAL | N–L ] Reflexive accusative drop + locative

-Though similar to the previous 'autocausative' alternations, the alternation in [@Next a,b] looks very much like self-inflicted reflexive reference, even the conjunction seems to be perfectly possible [@Next c].
+Though similar to the previous 'autocausative' alternations, the alternation in [@next a,b] looks very much like self-inflicted reflexive reference, even the conjunction seems to be perfectly possible [@next c].
 It needs more investigation whether this alternation is really to be considered as a diathesis.

 :::ex
 a.
 Er wirft die Kleider aufs Bett.